The problem of Pi_2-cut-introduction: Cut-Introduction

 where $C_1,\ldots ,C_k$ are the $k$ clauses such that the sequent

-with $\hat{L}_q:=\lambda xy.\DNF (\{ \vec{C}(C_i,j)\} )$ for $q\in\mathbb{N}_{k\cdot p},$ $q=(i-1)\cdot p+j,$ $i\in\mathbb{N}_k,$ and $j\in\mathbb{N}_p$ does not contain an axiomatic constant ($T'_1$), an axiomatic literal ($T'_2$), or an interactive literal ($T'_3$).
-Furthermore $A(S),B(S),N(S)\vdash$ is not a tautology and the literals
+with $\hat{L}_q:= \lambda xy.\DNF (\{ L(C_i,j)\} )$ for $q\in\mathbb{N}_{k\cdot p},$ $q=(i-1)\cdot p+j,$ $i\in\mathbb{N}_k,$ and $j\in\mathbb{N}_p$ does not contain an axiomatic constant ($T'_1$), an axiomatic literal ($T'_2$), or an interactive literal ($T'_3$).
+Furthermore, $S$ is not a tautology and the literals

 do not contain the eigenvariables $\beta_1,\ldots ,\beta_m$.
 Hence, none of the literals occurs in $A(S),B(S),$ or $N(S)$ and the found sequent is not a tautology.
 This contradicts the assumption that $\mathcal{C}$ is a solution and is not an element of $Sol(\mathcal{A})$.
 Thus, $\mathcal{C}\in Sol(\mathcal{A})$. \end{proof} To prove full completeness we need a starting set for every possible reduced representation.
-In chapter \ref{sec.Gunify} we show that we can define starting sets, provided a {\em balanced solution} of the \seHs exists.
+In Section \ref{sec.Gunify} we show that we can define starting sets, provided a {\em balanced solution} of the \seHs exists.
 The general case is not treated in this paper.
+But the characterization is complete in that it will always compute a solution if by the clauses of the starting set a solution can be constructed.
+So the problem reduces to find starting sets.